jniluo15/jbcs_git_basics/README.md

 - `git add index.html`
 - `git commit -m 'fixed price of Happy Fun Ball in index.html'`
 - `git pull origin dev` (this should come back clean, but it is good practice to pull before pushing)
-- `git push origin price-fix` to create a new branch on GitLab
+- `git push origin price-fix` to create a new branch on GitHub

 ***
 ### Merging Our New Feature into the Dev branch
-###### Browser - GitLab:
+###### Browser - GitHub:
 - See our new branch
-- Follow the instructions provided previously for creating a new `merge request`
+- Follow the instructions provided previously for creating a new `Pull request`
-- Wait a moment to let GitLab tell you if there are any merge conflicts
+- Wait a moment to let GitHub tell you if there are any merge conflicts
 - All clear!
-Go ahead and press the `Merge` button (Note: when you work on a team, it is unlikely that you would accept your own merge requests)
+Go ahead and press the `Merge` button (Note: when you work on a team, it is unlikely that you would accept your own pull requests)
 - After the merge is complete, go ahead and click the `Remove Source Branch` button for this single feature branch.

 ***